 Starting with version 8.60 replace Sun with Oracle.

 Here you find a directory with the version number of the Java installer that you have started, and inside this the MSI-file.
 Copy that to somewhere else, then abort the installer program.

-Oracle damaged the MSI-file, and made it depend on a settings file.
+The MSI-file lacks a few entries, and requires a settings file.
 This can be fixed by supplying that settings file (it can even be empty), and repairing the MSI-file.

 The settings file must only be there, even if it is empty.
-However I recommand that it contains these lines:INSTALL_SILENT=Enable
+However I recommend that it contains these lines:INSTALL_SILENT=Enable

 The file must be named java.settings.cfg and must be located in subdirectory CommonAppData\Oracle\Java, relative to the MSI-file.